 What is the Ronald McDonald Playroom?

-It is a drop-in childcare space where Holland Bloorview outpatients, day patients, and siblings can come before, after, or in between appointments.
+It is a drop-in space for children where Holland Bloorview outpatients, day patients, and siblings can come before, after, or in between appointments.
 It is supervised by staff and volunteers who specialize in working with children with a variety of diagnoses and support needs.

 Who can use the playroom?